AryanBhagotra/COP26-Analysis/index.md

 This can be explained by the firm commitment that Brazil made during the conference.
 After the advent of COP26, Brazil’s emissions have reduced significantly compared to those before the introduction of the initiative.
 Delhi seems to continue to have significant PM2.5 emissions - due to the soft commitments made in the short term.

 Ozone emissions, similar to PM2.5, seemed to have large variations across the board in the build up to COP26.
-Once again, India seems to be a big contributor, with São Gaulo and Gaborone also remaining big emitters of Oxygen
+Once again, India seems to be a big contributor, with São Paulo and Gaborone also remaining big emitters of Oxygen
 Trioxide: